ktoddbrown/CMIP5_NP_Limitation/README.md

 This repo does not include any datasets used in this study, primarily because these were not a product of this study and can be obtained elsewhere.
 Included in this repo are the following primary scripts:

 1. Python/
-  +NtrInputs_Resampling.py: Generate the nutrient input estimations
+  + NtrInputs_Resampling.py: Generate the nutrient input estimations
 2. R/
-  +calcNPPLimit.R: Main script for imposing post hoc nutrient constraints on the land carbon cycle.
+  + calcNPPLimit.R: Main script for imposing post hoc nutrient constraints on the land carbon cycle.
-  +Fig1-S7_Wieder_NatGeo2015.R: Generate figures for the manuscript
+  + Fig1-S7_Wieder_NatGeo2015.R: Generate figures for the manuscript
 3. NCL/
-  +Fig2_S2-S5_S8-10_Weider.ncl: Generate figures for the manscript
+  + Fig2_S2-S5_S8-10_Weider.ncl: Generate figures for the manscript

+Earth system model simulation outputs can be downloaded from here: http://cmip-pcmdi.llnl.gov/cmip5/ and processing scripts are in R/lib.

-**Attributions**: W. Kolby Smith (wkolby@gmail.com) processed the nutrient input estimations.
-Katherine Todd-Brown (ktoddbrown@gmail.com) processed the CMIP5 simulation outputs.
-William Wieder (wwieder@ucar.edu) developed the visualizations.
+**Attributions**: W. Kolby Smith (wkolby) processed the nutrient input estimations.
+Katherine Todd-Brown (ktoddbrown) processed the CMIP5 simulation outputs.
+William Wieder (wwieder) developed the visualizations.

 Licence
 -----------------